OpenCyphal/pycyphal/docs/pages/demo.rst

-.. _basic_usage:
+.. _demo_app:

-Basic usage demo
+Demo application
 ================

-The reader is assumed to have read the **UAVCAN v1** specification beforehand.
+The reader is assumed to have at least skimmed through *The UAVCAN Guide* beforehand.
 See `uavcan.org <https://uavcan.org>`_ for details.

+This demo has been tested against GNU/Linux and Windows; it is also expected to work with any major OS.

 Custom data types